Accurate projected augmented wave datasets for BaFe$_2$As$_2$: Results and Discussion

 In order to directly compare with existing literatures using FLAPW method, we calculated the BaFe$_2$As$_2$ parental compound with different structural parameters.
-These calculations were performed on the structures used in Ref. \onlinecite{singh_prb_78_094511}, using NM lattice parameters with relaxed $z_{\mathrm{As}}$ and with experimental $z_{\mathrm{As}}$.
-It should be noted that both these parameters were used for the SDW-AFM state as well.
+These calculations were performed on the structures used in Ref. \cite{singh_prb_78_094511}, using NM lattice parameters with relaxed $z_{\mathrm{As}}$ and with experimental $z_{\mathrm{As}}$.
+Both these parameters were used for the SDW-AFM state as well.
 Results are listed in Table \ref{TAB_FLAPW_PAW_CMP}.
-Our PAW calculations agree with FLAPW results very well including the local magnetic moment on Fe atoms, whereas USPP always exagerate the magnetic moment, as reported previously.
+Our PAW calculations agree with FLAPW results very well, including the local magnetic moment on Fe atoms, whereas USPP always exagerates the magnetic moment, as reported previously.
 Using the LDA version of these datasets, we also calculated the band structure for the NM configuration relaxed-$z_{\mathrm{As}}$ structure.
 We compare our result and the FLAPW result in Fig. \ref{fig_bandstructure_relaxed_lda}, and it is apparent from this plot that our datasets almost exactly reproduced the FLAPW band structure.
-From Table \ref{TAB_FLAPW_PAW_CMP}, it is also observed that using the correct experimental lattice parameters for SDW-AFM configuration will remove some stress-induced magnetization on Fe atoms, and a further relaxation of $z_{\mathrm{As}}$ will eventually bring the local magnetic moment down to $0.4 \mu_B$/Fe.
-In this situation, the SDW-AFM state energy is lower than the NM state energy by 22 meV/Fe.
+From Table \ref{TAB_FLAPW_PAW_CMP}, it is also observed that a relaxation of $z_{\mathrm{As}}$ will eventually bring the local magnetic moment down to $0.6 \mu_B$/Fe.
+In this situation, the SDW-AFM state energy is lower than the NM state energy by 65 meV/Fe.
 Neither FLAPW nor PAW is able to obtain a CB-AFM configuration with the relaxed $z_{\mathrm{As}}$, but this configuration remains stable using USPP.